cloudify-cosmo/cloudify-agent-packager/README.md

 Cloudify Agent Packager
 =======================

-This tool creates Cloudify agent packages (Linux Only!).
+This tool creates Cloudify agent packages (For now, Linux Only!).

 ### Overview